 Education

 The profile section of a resume summarizes your skills and experience, but if you just graduated, some creativity may be required.
 Include any medical experience you have, such as working as a nursing assistant or aid in a nursing home, and mention any specialties you enjoyed or excelled at in nursing school.
-If you plan on entering a certain area, such as the ER or pediatrics, this is also a good place to put this.
+If you plan on entering a certain area, such as the emergency room (ER) or pediatrics, this is also an excellent place to put this.

 Professional Profile - Example #1